keerthyr-maker/QTM302WSelfReportedHealthProject/README.md

-# Examining the Correlation between Socioeconomic Indicators and Self-Reported Health
+# Examining the Relationship between Socioeconomic Indicators and Self-Reported Health
 This project is a part of the Technical Writing Class at Emory University

 ## Project Intro/Objective